 I just returned home to Paris and a freshly cleaned bathroom after spending the holidays in the States.
-While my husband considers my practice of frantically cleaning our apartment minutes before we’re about to leave for the airport right up there with the insanity that is cleaning right before the cleaning lady comes (of which I am definitely guilty), I think there is no better “welcome home!” than a clean house — and especially a clean bathroom.
+While my husband considers my practice of frantically cleaning our apartment minutes before we’re about to leave for the airport right up there with the insanity that is cleaning right before the cleaning lady comes (of which I am definitely guilty), I think there is no better “welcome home!

 So, I have developed an easy tub-cleaning system I hope will help you, too.
 I realize, of course, that there are many ways to

 scrub a cat, but this is what works for me:

 — or mop with a stiff bristle brush on one side and a soft sponge on the other.
 I use one designed by Michael Graves for Target

 called the “2-in-1 Surface cleaner” (in store only

 ), which is triangle-shaped for getting into corners.
 The handle telescopes, which is also key.
 Gone are the days of kneeling on hard tile floors while bent double inside of your tub with a scrub brush!
 With this tool (or a small mop) you can stand comfortably and reach all of the nooks and crannies in your tub and shower.
 I love this tool so much I actually brought one with me to Paris, which either proves how great it is, or how lazy I am…

 2. Use a scrub, not a spray.